kreativ-anders/kirby-memberkit/README.md

    ,'price' => ''],
 ],
 ````

+>The tier array need to be in an ordered sequence! => Lowest tier first and highest tier last.

 ### Create stripe user

 > Stripe users are created automaitcally via hook after a successful user creation / registration.